ChainLaunch

 terraform apply -auto-approve

-Besu uses secp256k1 keys for validator identities — the same curve Ethereum uses.
+Besu uses secp256k1 keys for validator identities — the same elliptic curve as Ethereum mainnet.
 Append to main.tf:

 # ============================================================================